yeehaa123/elab/CHAT/lab.md

 more recent emergence of the Web and social computing, to the question of digitality itself.

+Ginette Verstraete, Professor at the VU University, researches the way mobile (location-based) technologies and their applications (such as GPS on iPhones) have transformed mobility through urban space.These sociotechnical transformations raise new substantive issues for the study of movement in cities, but also for a humanities-based study of media usage.

 Participants from the University of Amsterdam are currently developing a lab at their university as well as the coding platform, which links to this lab project.